Skip to main content

 Gorbachev discovered this when attempting to transform Soviet foreign policy.
 His "new thinking" emphasized cooperation and mutual security.
 These weren't propaganda.
 Gorbachev genuinely believed competitive dynamics could be transcended through changed attitudes.
 Yet structural pressures from U.S. military capabilities and NATO expansion ultimately overwhelmed his cooperative intentions.
 The system's logic proved stronger than individual agency.

 Mearsheimer's most disturbing insight concerns the impossibility of achieving "enough" power for security.
 In a self-help system with uncertain intentions, no amount of power guarantees safety.
-This drives what he calls offensive realism—the pursuit of hegemony not from greed but from the structural impossibility of achieving security through limited power.
+This drives what he calls offensive realism.
+The pursuit of hegemony stems not from greed but from the structural impossibility of achieving security through limited power.

 How much military capability does China need to feel secure from the United States?
 How much does America need to deter China?
 There is no objective answer.
 What feels like minimum security to one appears as maximum threat to another.
 This indeterminacy pushes both toward maximization.